University of Kansas Medical Center: Academics

 KU Med teaches its courses in both academic buildings, as well as the hospital.
 KU Med consists of three schools: the School of Medicine, the School of Nursing, and the School of Health Professions.
 With three campuses spread out in Kansas, the Medical Center employs 5,460 people, with 1,691 of those being teaching faculty.
 As of fall 2023, the KU Medical Center has 3,886 students enrolled.

 As of August 2024, the executive vice chancellor is Steven Stites.

 School of Medicine

 The School of Medicine, which officially began in 1905 by the Kansas Board of Regents in Kansas City, was the only medical school in Kansas until 2022.
 The school offers seven different degree programs, with the only options as master's program or a doctoral program.
 The other two campuses are in Wichita, which opened in 1971, and Salina, which opened in 2011.

 School of Nursing

-The School of Nursing began in 1905, as well.
-It offers six degrees.
+The School of Nursing began in 1906.
+It offers a Bachelor of Science in Nursing (BSN), doctoral degrees (including Doctor of Nursing Practice and PhD programs), and several postgraduate certificate programs.
 The school opened its first satellite campus in Salina in 2017.